Scatter Plot Calculator

 How to read a scatter plot?
 Examples

 We've gotta be honest with you; if you want to truly learn how to read a scatter plot in the most efficient way, you will need to learn math.
 But, before we do that, we can learn a lot about the data by merely looking at it and thinking about it.
-Let us show you with this scatter plot example.
-Consider this to be a more realistic version of the .
+Let us show you with first scatter plot example we saw..
+Consider this to be a more realistic version of the

 Here we have 30 variables that don't seem to have any relationship, but, if we plot them, we can clearly see that we are dealing with a linear scatter plot with some noise.
 This noise is what we call any deviation from the underlying trend.
 We can define this trend mathematically, but, as humans, we've evolved to be great at spotting patterns and relationships,, so we can do a lot without formal analysis.